Elis James and John Robins: Retired features

-Achievements

-John's persistent support of Queen paid dividends in 2017 when their single "Bohemian Rhapsody" was voted Radio X's Best Of British.
-John achieved a life goal in May 2017 as Elis and himself interviewed Brian May as part of his promotion of the Queen in 3D book.
-The interview was broadcast during the pair's coverage of the drive time slot on 23 May 2017.

 Podcast

 Since the show began, a podcast of the show has been released soon after broadcast.
 The podcast begins with an introduction from Elis and John that has evolved into a response to email correspondence with regular podcast listeners, styled by Elis and John as PCDs (Podcast Devotees).
 Podcast listeners who have listened since the start of the podcast release have been named 'Oners' and listeners who have been late adopters but have listened to the whole back catalogue have been named 'Retro-Oners'.
-In correspondence listeners announce themselves via their status (Oner/Retro-Oner), and indicate when they started listening to the podcast (i.e. a '34er' for someone who stated listening at Episode 34).
+In correspondence listeners announce themselves via their status (Oner/Retro-Oner), and indicate when they started listening to the podcast (i.e. a '34er' for someone who started listening at Episode 34).

 Following the highlights of the radio broadcast Elis and John return for a closing segment called the "Keep It Session Sessions".
 In this segment they take turns to play a sample of a band or artist that they recommend or may have mentioned during a show.

 In total, there are 264 "proper" episodes of the podcast from the Radio X show, plus a number of bonus episodes from when Elis and John covered other slots in the Radio X schedule.
 When Elis and John started a new show on BBC Radio 5 Live in May 2019, it marked the start of a new podcast beginning at Episode 1.

 How Do You Cope

-In October 2019 Elis and John launched a new podcast "How Do You Cope?...with Elis and John" on 5 Live.
+In October 2019 Elis and John launched a new podcast How Do You Cope?...with Elis and John on 5 Live.
 It features Elis and John talking to celebrities about mental health issues they have faced.
 Up to 2023, there have been four series of the show.

-In February 2025 it was announced that "How Do You Cope?" would continue on the podcast platform Wondery, in an iteration hosted by John alone.
+In February 2025 it was announced that How Do You Cope? would continue on the podcast platform Wondery, in an iteration hosted by John alone.
 John explained Elis's departure in an edition of his online newsletter: "It’s just Johnny JR on the new show as Elis, God love him, has c.
 48 podcasts at time of going to press and also a Welsh-Language Stand-Up special".